 This version would be good provided you don’t have business income, rental property income or investment income.

 What do you get when you choose the Premier version over the other two choices?
-You get everything offered with the Deluxe version, along with these extra features.
+You’ll get everything offered with the Deluxe version, along with these extra features.

-- You can automatically import your investment info from your investment account website to your Schedule D form
+- Automatically import your investment info from your investment account website to your Schedule D form

 - You can find your cost basis

-- You can easily set up your rental properties and calculate depreciation in order to maximize your deductions
+- Lets you easily set up your rental properties and calculate depreciation in order to maximize your deductions

-If you’re needing deductions for investments and rental properties, chances are you’re going to pay a lot more than $97 if you’re using an accountant.
+If you are needing deductions for investments and rental properties, chances are you’re going to pay a lot more than $130 if you’re using an accountant.

 - It has the ability to search for industry-specific deductions based on your business

-- It covers common side hustle businesses such as ridesharing, graphic design and web design
+- Covers common side hustle businesses such as ridesharing, graphic design and web design

 - It has an expansive list of deductions for nearly all types of businesses

-- It guarantees you’ll get every deduction you deserve and your biggest refund
+- Guarantees you’ll get every deduction you deserve and your biggest refund

 - It’s designed specifically for Schedule C business owners